TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 2/Romans 2.20.md

 ---

-a corrector of the foolish, a teacher of babes, having in the law the form of knowledge and of the truth;
+a corrector of the foolish, a teacher of babies, having in the law the form of knowledge and of the truth.